bobogut/733Asteroids_High_Stakes/patch_notes.md

 For tracking changes and going into greater detail after December 10, 2024.

+Feb 25, 2025
+- Reimplemented color sort, calculations changed due to new sprocket size
+- Changed calculations to use integers rather than floats due to using degrees rather than rotations

+Feb 22, 2025
+- Got a basic 3 ring auton for quals and a 4 ring auton for elims

+Feb 20-21, 2025
+- Worked on skills path

+Feb 18, 2025
+- Created a queue system for holding ladybrown arm states
+- Got the ladybrown PID tuned
+- Added extra timeouts to avoid the jittering motion/burning out the motor

+Feb 11, 2025
+- Implemented code for just running the first stage now that our intake runs on 16.5W, mainly for storing rings in autonomous

 Feb 5, 2025
 - Removed the brake from the color sort to keep momentum on the ring
 - Moved my declerations to my_includes so they are easier to find
+- Made store ring and find next down intake states for consistency

 Feb 3, 2025
 - Merged MyPose class with LemLib Pose class for less clutter